carlcs/craft-assetmetadata/readme.md

 By default the field gets the metadata from the asset the field is added to and makes a variable "metadata" available for use in the Default Values configuration column.

 If the field is used with another element type, you need to manually set a "metadata" variable.
-Use the plugin's `getData` function and pass in the asset model you want to get the data from.
+Use the plugin's `getAssetMetadata` function and pass in the asset model you want to get the data from.
 Here's how you would get the data from an assets field “myImages”.

 ```twig
 {% set metadata = getAssetMetadata(object.myImages.first()) %}